goldenhub77/list-sync/README.md

     * MG_PASSWORD
     * MG_API_KEY

-5. Webpacker configuration(This is already completed but included for reference)
+5. Webpacker configuration(Step 5 is for webpacker reference in creating a new rails app)

   *-This configuration is for Rails 5.1+*

-  *-Yarn used to install JS dependencies*
   1. ```rails new myapp --webpack=react```
   2. run ```yarn``` (follow [docs](https://yarnpkg.com/lang/en/docs/install/) if you need to install)
   3. add ```config.x.webpacker[:dev_server_host] = "http://127.0.0.1:8080"``` to config/environments/development.rb